AdaCore/spark2014/docs/ug/en/source/subprogram_contracts.rst

 [|SPARK|]

 To ensure termination of recursive subprograms, it is possible to annotate them using the aspect ``Subprogram_Variant``.
-This aspect provides a scalar value along with a direction (``Increases`` or ``Decreases``).
-On every recursive call, a check is generated to ensure that the scalar value progresses (decreases or increases) with respect to its value at the beginning of the subprogram.
-Since a scalar value is necessarily bounded by its Ada type, it is enough to ensure that there will be no infinite chain of recursive calls.
+This aspect provides a discrete value along with a direction (``Increases`` or ``Decreases``).
+On every recursive call, a check is generated to ensure that the discrete value progresses (decreases or increases) with respect to its value at the beginning of the subprogram.
+Since a discrete value is necessarily bounded by its Ada type, it is enough to ensure that there will be no infinite chain of recursive calls.
 In the following example, we can verify that the ``Fibonacci`` function terminates stating that its parameter ``N`` decreases at each recursive call: